KayTwenty/KayTwenty/README.md

 # Hi there, I'm David! 👋

-I work with servers, building computers, and exploring different aspects of technology.
+I work with servers, build computers, and explore different aspects of technology.

 ## About Me

 <img align="right" alt="Computer GIF" width="150" src="resources/computer.gif" />

 - 💻 Software Engineer with a passion for technology.
-- 🎮 Gaming enthusiast.
+- 🎮 Gamer.
 - 🏠 Homelab aficionado.
-- 🌍 Exploring the world of DevOps.
+- 🌍 Exploring the world of server-side technology.

 ## Skills